DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 precedence.
 If multiple configuration files contain the same option, the option in the file specified last will be used.

 When specified in an environmental variable or configuration file, the input string will be tokenized.
-Quotes are required to keep inputs together.
+Quotes are required to keep inputs with spaces together.

 Configuration files may be included in the command line, environment, and other configuration files (and multiple times within each).
-The arguments have precedence immediately below the method which brought in the file.

 ### Example Using a Configuration File for All Options